Alb-Ard/dist-sys-dubito-online/docs/report.md

 -  *Connection Messages*, used to handle connections between users (used to create the P2P network used during game sessions);
 -  *Lobby Messages*, created to manage lobbies (creation, join, disconnect, failures, start of game);
--  *Game Session Messages*, developed to treat game interactions (player order, new hand for players, new round card, liar and throw actions);
+-  *Game Session Messages*, developed to treat game interactions (player order, new hand for players, new round card, call liar and throw actions);
 -  *User Management Messages*, just a couple of messages to update user list to each connected user (new user connected, username updated);